HakanKorkz/apiservice/README.md

 1) Partners, Branches and Products are listed in the main directory `/` .
 You can get the Token and Partner name here.
 2) Clients should send parameters named "partner_name" and "partner_token" to `api` via "POST" method. `csrf` must be turned off in the firewall for external access.
 For more information, you can review the [Mind](https://github.com/aliyilmaz/Mind/) documentation.
 3) To help you, some rules have been defined on the firewall, know that you don't have to use it like that.
+4) You can use `apiservice/test/api` for an example client scenario.

 ## Creating a new partner
 Type `apiservice/new_partner` in the address line and enter, fill out the form.